peter-toth/spark/docs/sql-migration-guide-upgrade.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 2.4.6 to 2.4.7

+ - In Spark 2.4.7, `CREATE TABLE AS SELECT` with non-empty `LOCATION` will throw `AnalysisException`.
+To restore the behavior before Spark 2.4.7, you can set `spark.sql.legacy.allowNonEmptyLocationInCTAS` to `true`.

 ## Upgrading from Spark SQL 2.4.5 to 2.4.6

  - In Spark 2.4.6, the `RESET` command does not reset the static SQL configuration values to the default.
 It only clears the runtime SQL configuration values.